-It is our view that tracking work on any A class roads where the speed limits are over 40mph should be carefully assessed by production with a view of being supported by the assistance of police.
+Tracking work on any A - class roads where the speed limits are over 40mph should be carefully assessed by production with a view of being supported by the assistance of police.
 This is based on the nature of the activity involved and in particular the type of vehicle and the manner in which it is being used, combined with the speed limits and traffic flows associated with trunk roads.
-If the speed limit is greater than the speed you will be travelling at, i.e. a 50mph road limit with the crew travelling at 25/30 mph to shoot, then we consider you will need to request the presence of police.
+If the speed limit is greater than the speed you will be travelling at, i.e. a 50mph road limit with the crew travelling at 25/30 mph to shoot, then you will need to request the presence of police.